 The most popular type of insulation is fiberglass, which can be purchased as batts or loose fill.
 Batts are generally easier to install, as they are essentially blankets of insulation that have been woven together.
 Although fiberglass is relatively inexpensive, it’s very resistant to water damage and is non-flammable.

 However, due to condensation that can then lead to mold, many professional basement insulation companies avoid fiberglass.
 More often then not, the pros go with a closed-cell foam or spray foam insulation.
 Spray foam mixes two chemicals and is applied within the walls with a hose.
 While it tends to be the insulation of choice, it does not come without its installation issues.
-According to How Home Insulation Saves You Money, serious problems like smell and health can come up if the job is done incorrectly.
+Serious problems like smell and health can come up if the job is done incorrectly.

 Where to Put Basement Insulation